-(From the sermon entitled, “Ang Masama at Matuwid na Pagmamapuri ayon sa Pagtuturo ng Biblia” for April 3, 2016)
+(From the sermon entitled, “Ang Aral na Dapat Matutunan sa Pagpili sa Atin ng Dios” for May 5, 2016)

-Therefore, not all sort of boasting is negative.
-If we boast, make sure that we are not exalting ourselves but God.
-Remember this, “Brothers and sisters, think of what you were when you were called.
+So, it is God’s preference of calling that we were allowed to dwell in His house and serve Him while we live.
+Apostle Paul also tells us that no one can boast about his calling.
+We are called with a special purpose, and that is to bring glory and honor to the One that called us.
+He says, “Brothers and sisters, think of what you were when you were called.
 Not many of you were wise by human standards; not many were influential; not many were of noble birth.
 But God chose the foolish things of the world to shame the wise; God chose the weak things of the world to shame the strong.
-God chose the lowly things of this world and the despised things—and the things that are not —to nullify the things that are, so that no one may boast before him.
-It is because of him that you are in Christ Jesus, who has become for us wisdom from God—that is, our righteousness, holiness and redemption.
-Therefore, as it is written: “Let the one who boasts boast in the Lord.”
-(1 Corinthians 1:26-29)
+God chose the lowly things of this world and the despised things—and the things that are not —to nullify the things that are, so that no one may boast before him.”
+(1 Corinthians 1:26-28)